GateNLP/neural-indexer/README.md

 ### 3. Start Project
 1. Run `./dc up -d` to bring up containers
 2. Use `./dc watch-health` to live-refresh the health, or `./dc live-logs` to follow the system logs
-3. Once Kibana is ready, log in with the elastic credentials set in `.env` and go to the Stack monitoring page.
+3. Once Kibana is ready, go to `localhost:5601/kibana` and log in with the elastic credentials set in `.env` and go to the Stack monitoring page.
 It will take a few minutes for Metricbeat to start sending logs from the Elasticsearch cluster and Logstash instances, so wait and check they're all ready.

 ### 4. Begin Ingesting